-No Claim in Respect of Money Lent to Dealer (Proposed s.122U)
+No Claim in Respect of Money Lent to Dealer (Proposed S.122U)

-93. The loss must be suffered in respect of money, securities, documents of title to securities or other property entrusted to or received by a dealer in the course of, or in connection with, the dealer's business of dealing in securities.
+95. The loss must be suffered in respect of money, securities, documents of title to securities or other property entrusted to or received by a dealer in the course of, or in connection with, the dealer's business of dealing in securities.
 No claim is allowable in respect of money lent to a dealer.

-No Claim in Certain Other Cases (Proposed s.122V)
+No Claim in Certain Other Cases (Proposed S.122V)

-94. Claims under Division 7 will not be permitted in relation to insolvencies which occurred before the relevant exchange became a participating exchange.
+96. Claims under Division 7 will not be permitted in relation to insolvencies which occurred before the relevant exchange, of which the dealer is a member, became a participating exchange.
+In addition, the dealer must have carried on the business of dealing in securities in the Territory (to be modified in each scheme jurisdiction to refer to the particular jurisdiction) on the day of insolvency or have done so in the dealer's last business of dealing in securities.
 Claims will not be allowed if the claimant, in the view of the Board of the corporation or the Court, materially contributed to the dealer becoming insolvent.